Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 Can You Get Carbon Monoxide Poisoning From a Gas Stove?

-Yes, gas stoves emit carbon monoxide when in use.
-Be sure to increase ventilation by using the range hood and opening any nearby windows if possible.
+Yes.
+Gas stoves emit carbon monoxide when in use.
+Be sure to increase the ventilation by using the range hood and opening nearby windows if possible.

 How Can You Tell if Your Furnace is Leaking Carbon Monoxide?